-This Supplier code of conduct incorporates the same standards of ethical conduct and integrity as the Colt internal Code of Business Conduct.
-Supplies are requested to adhere to this code and to remain mindful that their activities may have an influence on colt’s reputation and relationship of trust with customers, employees and shareholders.
-We expect that the utmost of care is taken to protect these assets.
+This Supplier Code of Conduct incorporates the same standards of ethical conduct and integrity as the Colt internal Code of Business Conduct.
+Suppliers are requested to adhere to this Code and to remain mindful that their activities may have an influence on Colt’s reputation and relationship of trust with customers, employees and shareholders.
+We expect that the utmost of care is taken to protect Colt's reputation and relationships.

 The Supplier has an unqualified responsibility to comply with all applicable laws and regulations.
-The specific areas of compliance highlighted for attention in this document shall not be considered fully definitive.
+Accordingly, the following areas of compliance shall not be deemed to be an exclusive list.

 Suppliers must comply with anti-bribery legislation and avoid all forms of corruption.
 Suppliers must not offer or accept anything of value to secure an improper advantage or benefit.

 The Supplier shall not offer or accept, either directly or indirectly, kickbacks, bribes or payoffs in cash or any other form.
 It does not matter that a prohibited payment may be demanded by a public official, the prohibited payment still may not be made.

 Any incident of such a claim being made to a Supplier with regard to the business they are doing, or hoping to do, with Colt must be reported.
 For the avoidance of doubt: any request for these types of payment or for pre-payments, from any Colt employee or any individual claiming to act on behalf of Colt, should be reported as mentioned below, to the Colt contact or the Corporate Compliance Committee.

 Facilitation payments, paid to speed up the performance of a function or activity to which the payer is legally entitled (e.g. releasing goods held in customs, issuing permits), are prohibited.